At Atlantic City Electric, we believe in giving back to the communities

 Each year, employee volunteers walk for a number of important area organizations.

-Approximately 225 Atlantic City Electric employees, family and friends participated in the 2016 American Heart Association's 25th Annual Southern New Jersey Spring Heart Walk on the Ocean City boardwalk.
-Atlantic City Electric, led by 14 Heart Captains, raised or donated more than $24,000 to support the American Heart Association.
+Hundreds of Atlantic City Electric employees, family and friends participated in the 2018 American Heart Association's Annual Southern New Jersey Spring Heart Walk on the Ocean City boardwalk.
+Atlantic City Electric raised or donated funds to support the American Heart Association.
 Through its Heart Walk, the American Heart Association encourages members of the community to increase physical activity in order to help lower risk factors that can lead to heart disease and stroke.

 Each year, employees walk the boardwalk in Ocean City to raise funds for breast cancer research.